 If Valve and Steam work with a local company, chances are they'll have better insight into China's legislatives.
 This may allow the company, and in turn the platform, to be readily available and promptly informed of any requirements or regulations it would have to comply with.

-Seeing as how Steam has already had business dealings with Apple , it shouldn't take too long to get used to Chinese censorship and strict regulations.
-In contrast to their recent decision on keeping Steam as open as possible for the rest of the world, GabeN and Co will have to make concessions there.
+Seeing as how Steam has already had business , it shouldn't take too long to get used to Chinese censorship and strict regulations.
+In contrast to their recent decision on keeping for the rest of the world, GabeN and Co will have to make concessions there.

 Needless to say, it is sure to be worth it, which in translation means GabeN and Valve are sure to stuff their pockets.
 We could speak at length how the Chinese gaming market is growing at quite an impressive rate but the real truth is that the country's population presents unprecedented economic opportunities in pretty much every sector, gaming included.